ManMetGames/ProgrammingEssentials/docs/QuickReference/implementing_a_feature.md

     </style>
 <h1>Quick Reference: Implementing a Feature</h1>

-This is the quick reference page for variables, if you're unsure how to apply the content here, make sure to re-cover the <a href="../Lessons/implementing_a_feature">Implementing a Feature chapter</a>.
+This is the quick reference page for implementing a feature, if you're unsure how to apply the content here, make sure to re-cover the <a href="../Lessons/implementing_a_feature">Implementing a Feature chapter</a>.

 <h2>Chapter 11: Implementing a Feature - Videos</h2>
 For more information, click on the name of a video to see it in context.